TheMysteriousStranger90/LogAnalyzerForWindows/README.md

 - The primary language of the operating system must be English for the application to work correctly.

-## Usage

-1. To install the LogAnalyzerForWindows application, download the LogAnalyzerForWindows.rar (if primary language of the operating system is Russian) OR LogAnalyzerForWindowsEN.rar (if primary language of the operating system is English).
-Extract the .rar file, and run the LogAnalyzerForWindows.exe file on your machine.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.